 I am a self-employed “meeting leader” for weight watchers (“the Company”) and run nine meetings each week.
 I am pregnant and require advice as to whether I may return to my nine weekly meetings after having my baby.

 As you correctly say self-employed workers are unfortunately not entitled to the same maternity rights as employees.
 Therefore in the absence of any express agreement (whether written or verbal) with the company it is unfortunately under no legal obligation to keep your job open for you once you have had your baby.

 They may be willing to keep your position open for six to 12 months in line with maternity provisions for employees as set out below.
 You could also suggest a phased return to work if this suited you.
 If you are not able to reach an agreement with the company you may wish to obtain additional advice in respect of your work status.
 I say this because workers are sometimes actually employees rather than self-employed.
 If you are able to show that you are in reality an employee you could argue that you are entitled to maternity rights under employment legislation.

 Just so that you are aware employees are entitled to take up to a year off in terms of maternity leave.
 Maternity leave consists of Ordinary Maternity Leave (OML) and Additional Maternity Leave (AML).
-OML is for the first six months (weeks 1- 28).
+OML is for the first six months (weeks 1- 26).
 If you return to work before the end of OML you would be entitled to return to the same job in which you were employed before your absence.
-AML is for the remaining six months (weeks 29 – 52).
+AML is for the remaining six months (weeks 27 – 52).
 You would be entitled to return to a different suitable job if it is not practicable for you to return to exactly the same job.
 You would most probably be permitted to return to nine meetings which could fall on different days and at different times or your job could be changed slightly.

 If you are obliged to accept the nine sessions each week and may not choose the hours you work, again you would veer towards being an employee.
 I also understand that you receive holiday pay from the company.
 I am surprised by this as this is a benefit usually only received by employees.
 The downside for being an employee rather than self-employed is that self-employed workers pay less tax.
-If HMRC discovered that you were in reality an employee they could seek to recover the shortfall in income tax and National Insurance contributions from you since you started with the company.
+If HMRC discovered that you were in reality a disguised employee they could seek to recover the shortfall in income tax and National Insurance contributions from you since you started with the company.
 As stated above I consider that the best course of action is to remind the company as to how successful your sessions have been in the past in order to reach an arrangement with them so that you may continue your sessions in future.
 You may wish to consider the maternity leave provision for employees when negotiating the amount of time you may take off.
 I hope the above assists with what is a difficult situation.